Looking for the best places to stay in Maui? We’ve composed this guide on how to choose the best hotels in each of the top destinations in Maui.

-For a luxury stay, I personally recommend the Sheraton Maui Resort & Spa.
+For a luxury stay and one of my favorite hotels in Maui, I recommend the Sheraton Maui Resort & Spa.
 The property is right at the foot of Black Rock, has the cutest rooms, and features an area shuttle service.

 Just a couple miles North of Kaanapali is the adjacent town of Napili-Honokowai.
 Much like Kaanapali, Napili is chalk full of resorts, and has a ton of activities to do.
 In Napili, go snorkeling off Napili Bay, visit Kahekili Beach Park, browse the farmer’s markets, and check out the Nakalele Blowhole.

 Napili Sunset Beach Front Resort is a great mid-range apart-hotel.
 The property is located right on the beach, and features full kitchens, free WiFi, and BBQ facilities.